Project-Based Learning

 Our teachers work to support the creativity and interests of the children, as well as to introduce a wide range of concepts that will provide a foundation for future learning.
 Some problem-solving experiences are one or two days long, for example when our preschoolers learn about germs and design imaginary germs.
 Some projects spread over multiple weeks or months.

-Over the last eight years we have developed this framework for Project-Based Learning with highly capable preschoolers:
+We use Project Based Learning to frame our longer projects and over the last eight years we have developed this framework for Project-Based Learning with highly capable preschoolers:

 We start with a Driving Question